 Yes.
 It is even better to plow once or twice a year to refresh the planting field and make it more fertile.

 Plowing breaks down the soils and makes them easier to plant.
 It also helps with drainage and root growth.
 Regular plowing turns organic matter into the soil and enhances soil quality in your garden.
 So, yes.
-Plowing is definitely good for the garden.
-But too much plowing or doing it in the wrong way might be counter-productive.
+Plowing is good for the garden.
+But too much plowing or doing it wrong might be counter-productive.